Interested in investing in Kombucha Town’s campaign? Click here to get started.

-Kombucha is a fermented tea beverage that, when done right, has amazing health benefits.
-It’s made by adding a symbiotic colony of good bacteria and yeast to sweetened tea.
+Functional beverages are designed to address different body concerns and improve overall health.
+Take kombucha as an example.
+Kombucha is a fermented tea beverage that, when done right, can have great health benefits.
+The tea is made by adding a symbiotic colony of good bacteria and yeast to sweetened tea.
 The culture feeds on the sugars during fermentation, which produces alcohol and amino acids.
-This process is what produces so many health benefits.
+This process helps with gut health and digestion, among other health benefits.

-With that knowledge, McCoy embarked on a mission to create a functional beverage company that offers truly healthy drinks that taste good and are environmentally friendly.
-Out of this mission came Kombucha Town.
-Kombucha Town debuted its first kombucha product in 2011 and since then has expanded its product line to include kombucha, balanced energy drinks, seltzer and a sports drink line.
-Each product is designed to maximize health benefits and intended to provide customers with functional beverages that actually work.
+Kombucha Town is a functional beverage company determined to back its health claims.
+It debuted its first kombucha product in 2011 and since then has expanded its product line to include kombucha, balanced energy drinks, seltzer and a sports drink line.
+Each product is designed to maximize health benefits and provide customers with functional beverages that actually work.

 Kombucha Town is also dedicated to helping the environment.
-It was the first kombucha brewery to package products in a 16-ounce aluminum can.
-This packaging is recyclable, lightweight and space efficient – helping cut down on distribution waste.
-The cans are also U.S.-made.
-The facility is 100% offset by renewable energy through Puget Sound Energy.
-Kombucha Town also has a partnership with One Tree Planted — when the company has held investment raises, One Tree Planted has planted trees corresponding with different raise amounts.
+Standing out from its competitors, Kombucha Town was the first kombucha brewery to package products in a 16-ounce aluminum can.
+This packaging is recyclable, lightweight and space efficient which helps cut down on distribution waste.
+The cans are also made in the U.S. The facility is 100% offset by renewable energy through Puget Sound Energy.
+Kombucha Town also has a partnership with One Tree Planted.
+When Kombucha Town has held investment raises, One Tree Planted has planted trees corresponding with different raise amounts.

-Today, Kombucha Town reports flourishing and becoming a pioneering company in the kombucha space with its canned kombucha.
-Kombucha Town is sold in over 1,200 stores nationally.
-It is available in Whole Foods, Natural Grocers, Safeway/Albertsons, Sprouts and other chains.
+Kombucha Town reports flourishing and becoming a pioneering company in the kombucha space with its canned kombucha.
+Kombucha Town is sold in over 1,200 stores nationally, including Whole Foods, Natural Grocers, Safeway/Albertsons and Sprouts.
+In 2019, the company brought in $1.2 million in revenue.
 In 2021, the company had over $555,000 in sales.
-In 2022 Kombucha Town has sold over $850,000 and is on track to surpass pre covid numbers in 2023 and do it profitably.
+In 2022 Kombucha Town has sold over $850,000 they are on track to surpass their pre covid numbers in 2023 and do it profitably.

-The company is currently holding a crowdfunding raise on Republic to help with its expanded growth.
-McCoy is hopeful that Kombucha Town will continue to grow into even more of a leader in the functional beverage space.
-The company is forecasting a return to pre-COVID sales in 2022 and expects to keep growing from there.
+Kombucha Town is holding a crowdfunding raise on Republic to help with its growth.
+Founder Chris McCoy is hopeful that Kombucha Town will continue to grow into even more of a leader in the functional beverage space.
+Having forecasted a return to pre-COVID sales in 2022, the company expects to keep growing from there.

 This post contains sponsored advertising content.
 This content is for informational purposes only and is not intended to be investing advice.